deboramcardoso/daiichisankyo-de-assignment/README.md

 - Document how to utilize the new endpoint and propose improvements/next steps to discuss.

 **Definition of done**:

-- A new database migration with the improved schema has been successfully applied.
-- The new API endpoint for customer interaction metrics is implemented with date filtering options and necessary validations.
+The improved schema has been successfully migrated, and the new API endpoint for customer interaction metrics, including date filtering and validations, is implemented.
+All unit tests pass, documentation is complete, and business requirements are clarified with agreed next steps.
-- Unit tests are written to cover the core functionality and all tests pass.
-- API usage is documented, including instructions and error handling.
-- Business requirements have been clarified and the team has agreed on the next steps/proposed improvements.

 ------------------------------------------------------------------